In this HostPapa Support article, we’ll show you how to troubleshoot common HTTP errors.

 - Malformed request due to human error when manually forming HTTP requests

 The 401 status code, or an Unauthorized error, means that the user trying to access the resource has not been authenticated or has not been authenticated correctly.
 This means that the user must provide credentials to be able to view the protected resource.

-The 403 status code, or a Forbidden error, means that the user made a valid request but the server is refusing to serve the request, due to a lack of permission to access the requested resource.
-403 errors commonly occur when the user that is running the web server process does not have sufficient permissions to read the file that is being accessed.
+The 403 status code, or a Forbidden error, means that the user made a valid request, but the server refuses to serve the request due to a lack of permission to access the requested resource.
+403 errors commonly occur when the user running the webserver process does not have sufficient permissions to read the file that is being accessed.

 Index Page Missing:

-- The website may be missing the page named index or the index page was not uploaded to the right location.
+- The website may be missing the index page, or it wasn’t uploaded to the correct location.

 Index Page Misspelled:

 - The website may have the correct index page, but the file itself may be misspelled.
 For example, the word must be lowercase (with a lowercase “i”)

 Lack of permission to access the requested resource: